Why Use WordPress? A Comprehensive WordPress Review

 Is WordPress a Website Builder?

-Even though WordPress accommodates users in building a website, WordPress is a content management system, which is different from website builders.
+Even though WordPress accommodates users in building a website better than plain HTML, WordPress is a content management system, which is different from website builders.

 Website builders typically offer a drag-and-drop editor, with which users can easily move, resize, and edit various elements to build their website.